cortexrd/Knack-Toolkit-Library/README.md

 -   **setContextMenuPostion**: Upon right-click, ensures that a context menu follows the mouse, but without overflowing outside of window.

--   **getObjectIdByName**: Pass the object's name and will return the object's ID.
+-   **getObjectIdByName**: Pass the object's name and returns the object's ID.

 -   **getFieldIdByName**: Pass the field name and object ID and will return the field's ID.

--   **getViewIdByTitle:** Pass the view title (and scene ID optionally) and will return the view ID.
+-   **getViewIdByTitle:** Pass the view title (and Page URL optionally) and returns the first view ID containing specific text in its title, with optional exact match.

--   **sortMenu**: Will sort the menus in alphabetical order, when top-menu is clicked.
+-   **sortMenu**: Will sort the menus in alphabetical order when top-menu is opened.

 -   **sortUList**: Will sort any un-ordered list in alphabetical order.